-If GPS is a deal-breaker for you, it's worth considering the Huawei Watch Fit Elegant review, which has a similar focus on style over substance.
+If GPS is a deal-breaker for you, it's worth checking out or Huawei Watch Fit Elegant review, which has a similar focus on style over substance.
 Like the Luxe, it has a stainless steel case and vivid AMOLED display, and it’s substantially cheaper too.
 However, Fitbit’s user experience is more refined, and together with its mature smartphone app and without the stigma of Huawei's US woes, could give the Luxe the edge.

 Fitbit Luxe: Price and availability

 - Price sits between Inspire 2 and Versa 3

 The Fitbit Luxe was released in 2021.
 Initially, it cost $149.95 / £129.99 / AU$199.95 for the standard edition with a silicone band, and $199.95 / £179.95 / AU$299.95 for the special edition with the gold-colored Gorjana link bracelet.
 However, prices have since been reduced, now costing $109.95 / £109.99 / AU$199.95.

 That put it nicely in between the Fitbit Inspire 3 (which launched at $99.95 / £84.99 / AU$179.95) and the Fitbit Charge 5 premium tracker (which costs $149.95 / £129.99 / AU$269.95).